 Adults: 500 mg 3 times daily

-If after 7 days, antibiotherapy is effective, change to oral treatment by using phenoxymethylpenicillin PO in the same dosages (or continue the treatment with doxycycline or metronidazole as above).
+If after 7 days, antibiotherapy is effective, continue with doxycycline or metronidazole as above.
 Treatment duration varies according to the clinical evolution.

 – Treat the cause.

 • Elevate the legs in cases of venous and/or lymphatic insufficiency.